 Recyclable waste ends up in our environment due to the inefficiency of the waste management process.
 The current system is fraught with rising costs, falling profits, and increasing environmental devastation.
 It is time for a new way of processing our recyclable waste to make it efficient, profitable, and environmentally friendlier.

-The Current System
+The Current Recycling Waste System

-Municipal governments recycling process consists of five steps:
+The municipal government's recycling process consists of five steps:

 Recycling into new manufactured products.
 (2)

-Each step has multiple steps, which lead to contamination, pollution, and decreased profits for waste management companies.
+Each step has multiple steps, leading to contamination, pollution, and decreased profits for waste management companies.
 "Our biggest concern and our biggest challenge today is municipal solid waste and contamination in our inbound stream," James Delvin, CEO of ReCommunity Recycling, which operates 31 facilities in 14 states, told Green is Good Radio.
 "It's an economic issue if you think about we go through all this effort to process this material, and roughly 15 to 20 percent of what we process ends up going back to the landfill.
 It's incredibly inefficient to do that."
 (3)

 Let's look at each step of the process:

-We all have the best intentions when we recycle, however, we are lazy in our recycling efforts because instead of educating ourselves about what is recyclable and cleaning our recycling before putting it into the bins, we contaminate our recycling with garbage.
+We all have the best intentions when we recycle.
+However, we are lazy in our recycling efforts because instead of educating ourselves about what is recyclable and cleaning our recycling before putting it into the bins, we contaminate our recycling with garbage.

 Canada is not the only country experiencing a lack of demand issue.
 "A large portion of America's plastic and paper waste used to go from our recycling bins to China, where it was refashioned into everything from shoes to bags to new plastic products.
 But since the end of 2017, China has restricted how much foreign trash—er, recycling—it buys … As a result, The Atlantic reported Tuesday, some American cities and towns are sending all those recyclables directly to the landfill."
 (5)